top of page

 Leadership

-Below are Directors of the Board, who will be leading EBHEC.
+Below are Directors and Leaders of EBHEC.
 We expect to be adding more board members in the future.
 In addition, we will be forming an Advisory Board consisting of community leaders of diverse backgrounds and skills.

 LarryLagin_Bio_HS.jpg